William Axt papers, 1900-1939

 Item Description, Box Number, Folder Number, Collection Name, Collection Number, American Heritage Center, University of Wyoming.

 The American Heritage Center is in the process of converting its older container lists to a more accessible format.
-This link is to an older versions of a container list for boxes 1-6.
+These links are to older versions of container lists for boxes 1-7.

 Names and SubjectsReturn to Top